 Your facility will notify you when the COVID-19 vaccine booster clinic is scheduled and ensure you complete a consent form prior to the day of the clinic.

-If you are due for a booster vaccine and not able to get vaccinated on the day, you can book a booster appointment using the COVID-19 Vaccine Clinic Finder.
-You can also call the dedicated COVID-19 Helpline on 1800 020 080 (select option 4) for any questions about vaccination and for assistance on how to book an appointment.
+If you are due for a booster vaccine and not able to get vaccinated on the day, you can book a booster appointment using the health Service Finder.
+You can also call the dedicated National Coronavirus Helpline on 1800 020 080 and select option 4 for any questions about vaccination and for assistance on how to book an appointment.

 What residential aged care providers need to know